 Some might say these are simple works, but they are easier to say than to be done.
 They are tasks that cover a wide range of nature from operation management to sales and marketing.
 A leader doesn’t need to be an expert in a specific area to carry out these tasks, but one common trait required is the openness and willingness to learn and embrace new things.

-Great leaders experiment new ideas with like-minded people by forming a mastermind group.
+Great leaders experiment with new ideas with like-minded people by forming a mastermind group.
 Google famously allowed employees to experiment with new projects during 20 percent of their work time.
 Facebook encourages experimentation through Hack-a-Months.

 You read to absorb new knowledge and wisdom, then you try doing new things to take your learning to the next level.
-Now spend another hour each week, to reflect on your actions, behaviors, results, and life in overall.
+Now spend another hour each week, to reflect on your actions, behaviors, results, and life overall.

 Successful leaders spend times to reflect because it brings clarity to their actions.
 Reflection strengthens one’s willpower, at the same time, it uncovers some mistakes we made in the past and so we can pick up new lessons from them quickly.
 Great leaders know this very well and do it often.